wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 3. Got to `Options`, `Facebook Open Graph Tags` to set it up

 == Changelog ==

+= 1.2 =
+* Added filters for title, description and images, so another plugin or theme can override these values.
+The filters are fb_og_title, fb_og_desc and fb_og_image

 = 1.1.2 =
 * Fix: Specific post image was not working properly